mystsoftware/myst-help-center/platform-configuration/can-i-configure-soa-mbeans-with-myst-studio.md

 See more information in Oracle document [880313.1](https://support.oracle.com/epmos/faces/DocContentDisplay?id=880313.1).

+These instructions can also be found here: [Can I configure EJB Transaction Timeout through MyST](add-compute-nodes/can-i-configure-ejb-transaction-timeout-through-myst.html)

 ## Step 1:

 *NOTE:* This property is applied via the MyST '**update**' action only when soa-infra is **shutdown**.